Getting Started with STM32H7xx-Based Dual-Core Boards

 5. Select Cortex-M4 from the CPU core.

 6. Select the Enable other core option and disable Initialize system clock and configure selected core as main core.
-Since the Cortex-M7 core performs system initialization, the Cortex-M4 core does not have to intialize the system.
+Since the Cortex-M7 core performs system initialization, the Cortex-M4 core does not have to initialize the system.

 7. Configure the PD6 pin as GPIO EXTI in STM32CubeMX and set its Pin Context Assignment to Cortex-M4.
 Configure the PE1 yellow LED pin as GPIO Output and set its Pin Context Assignment to Cortex-M4.